InfraRed Investigation in Singapore (IRIS) Observatory: Urban heat island contributors and mitigators analysis using neighborhood-scale thermal imaging: Materials and Methods

-where $T_{sky}$ is the sky temperature, $\varepsilon$ the emissivity of the surface, $F_{sky}$ its sky view factor, $\mathcal{N}_S$ the set of its surrounding surfaces in the urban area, $F_{S \rightarrow S'}$ its view factor with one of the surrounding surface, and $T_{S'}$ the temperature of one of its surrounding surface.
-Due to the difficulty in directly evaluating $L^*$ from Equation \ref{eq:net_longwave_radiation} using thermal images, it is usually recommended to indirectly assess it from $Q_H$, $Q_G$, and $\Delta Q_S$. $Q_H$ corresponds to the heat transferred from the surface to the outdoor air by convection.
-It is often referred as the sensible heat flux and expressed as:
+where $Q^*$ is the net-all wave radiation flux; that is, the heat gained or lost by radiation in the short- and longwave range, $Q_H$ the heat transferred from the surface to the outdoor air by convection, that is the convective heat flux, $Q_G$ the heat transfer from the outer to the inner layer of the built-up surface by conduction, and $\Delta Q_S$ the heat stored by the built-up surface (see \ref{sec:appendix_A}).
+Due to the difficulty in directly evaluating $Q^*$ from Equation \ref{eq:energy_balance_builtup_surface} using thermal images, it is usually recommended to indirectly assess it from $Q_H$, $Q_G$, and $\Delta Q_S$. $Q_H$ and $\Delta Q_S$, however, can directly be estimated from the surface temperature assessed from thermal images ($T_S$) and measurements of one or several weather stations.
+Given the surface temperature recorded at Position $ij$ by a thermal image ($T_{ij}$), $T_S$ is expressed as:

-where where $h$ is the convective heat transfer coefficient between the surface and the outdoor air and $T_{air}$ the outdoor air temperature.
-While $T_{air}$ can be directly obtained from an AWSN, $T_S$ needs to be assessed from a thermal image as:

-where $\mathcal{S}$ referring to the set of all Positions $ij$ in the thermal image that correspond to the surface, and $T_{ij}$ the temperature at Position $ij$ of the thermal image.
-There are various methods to evaluate $h$, but one of the simplest is to use an empirical relation with respect to wind speed $W_s$ measured from an AWSN, that is:

-For instance, \cite{masson2000physically} considered that $a = 4.2$, $b = 11.8$, and $c = 1$ for all built-up surfaces inside the urban canopy.
-Similarly to $Q_H$, the net heat stored by a surface ($\Delta Q_S$) can be directly estimated from $T_S$ as:

-where $\Delta T_S / \Delta t$ is the rate of temperature change of the surface, $\Delta x$ its thickness, $\rho$ its density, and $c_p$ its specific heat capacity.
-Finally, the heat transfer from the outer to the inner layer of the surface by conduction ($Q_G$) can be obtained using the Fourier first law of heat conduction, that is: